-Canonical definitions for the key terms, standards, and concepts behind the Advice-Only™ Methodology.
+Canonical definitions for key terms, standards, and concepts within the Advice-Only™ Methodology.

 Structural Terms